Growing across all platforms

 Building an online ecosystem

-In March 2016, Florensis celebrated its 75th birthday.
-To honour this event, we choose to launch the B2B webshop just before the annual Flower Trials in June so we could ask clients what they thought of it.
+To honour the 75th birthday of Florensis, we choose to launch the B2B webshop just before the annual Flower Trials so we could ask clients what they thought of it.
 We then enhanced the website based on the feedback and extensive user data analysis.
 Thanks to the intensive nature of the collaboration and our expertise in the field of digital marketing, we were able to accomplish a lot in a short period and implement new requests quickly.

 The Florensis platform